 I lived in a 400 square foot apartment for 10 years.
 At first, I couldn’t wait to get out of there but then I got serious about decluttering and minimalism and my tiny apartment became my dream home!
 I loved it and I still miss it.

-If You Have to Move Back In with Family Minimalism Is the Way to Go!
+If You Have to Move Back In with Family Embracing Minimalism Will Make it Easier!

 But you know what made it easy?
 We already lived a simple life and had reduced our possessions.
 That made it fast and easy to move and we fit into our new space without any problems!

-You never know what will happen in the future but simplifying your life and becoming a minimalist will give you the flexibility you need to roll with the punches.
+You never know what will happen in the future but simplifying your life and embracing minimalism will give you the flexibility you need to roll with the punches.

 Do You Move Often?